KhiopsML/khiops-python/doc/site/samples/samples.md

 Deploys a model with a specification of additional variables to be included

 In this example, a Selective Naive Bayes (SNB) model is deployed by applying its associated dictionary to the input database.
 Specifically, the output file contains:

 - The model predictions
 - The probabilities of all modalities of the target variable.

-    The "expert" part of this example is the use of the khiops dictionary interface and the [`DictionaryDomain`][] class
+The "expert" part of this example is the use of the khiops dictionary interface and the [DictionaryDomain][khiops.core.dictionary.DictionaryDomain] class

 ```python
 # Imports